JakobGM/astrality/CONTRIBUTING.rst

 You should create a separate python3.6 "virtual environment" exclusively for Astrality.
 If this is new to you, take a look at the `official tutorial <https://docs.python.org/3/tutorial/venv.html>`_ for ``venv``.

 A quick summation:

 .. code-block:: console

     python3.6 -m venv astrality-env
     source astrality-env/bin/activate

+Your terminal prompt should now show the name of the activated virtual environment, for example ``(astrality-env) $ your_commands_here``.
+You can double check your environment by running ``echo $VIRTUAL_ENV``.
+Later you can deactivate it by running ``deactivate`` or restarting your terminal.
+The activated virtual environment is necessary in order to run the developer version of Astrality, including the test suite.

 Now you can install all the developer dependencies of Astrality by running: